Back in the day, VW's were everywhere and finding a decent used one for sale was no

 or pay to have done for not too much money.
 If the vehicle has other things goin' for it

-(like a nice paint job, or a straight and rust-free body) I definately wouldn't let a tired clutch
+(like a nice paint job, or a straight and rust-free body) I definitely wouldn't let a tired clutch

 scare me away.
 To see if the clutch is shot, park so there's nothing in front of you, set the parking